dduyds/Image-Classification-and-Text-based-Image-Search/README.md

-# Image Classification and Text based Image Search
+# Image Classification and Text-Based Image Search
 ## Overview
 ### Framework
 Traditional computer vision systems are typically constrained by a fixed set of predefined categories, limiting their capacity to generalize to new or unseen objects.
 CLIP (Contrastive Language – Image Pretraining) represents a paradigm shift by enabling open-world object recognition through learning semantic alignments between textual descriptions and visual content.